Skip to main content

 reject_latest() || (signed_by_alice() && signed_by_bob())

-The policy will reject workloads that have images using the latest tag, unless these images are signed both by Alice and Bob.
+The policy rejects workloads that have images using the latest tag, unless these images both by Alice and Bob have signed the images.

 The message attribute and the response format

 The message field specifies the message returned when the evaluation of the expression results in a rejection.
-The message is included in the response, together with the results of the individual policies evaluation.
+The response includes the message, together with the results of the individual policies evaluation.

 info

-The policies that belong to the group are evaluated only if necessary.
+Evaluation of policies that belong to the group takes place only if necessary.

 For example, given the following expression: